mbsabath/large_data_in_R/Large-Data-in-R.md

 ### 1.1: Defining Big Data

-There is often discussion oin data science circles about “what counts” as big data.
+There is often discussion in data science circles about “what counts” as big data.
 For some, it’s data that can’t fit in memory, for others it’s data so big, it can’t fit on a single hard drive.
 It might be one single large file, or TBs upon TBs of small files.
 It might just be an excel file large enough that Excel complains when you use it.

 ![Qui Gon Jinn](images/Qui-Gon-Jinn_d89416e8.jpeg) *There’s always bigger data - Qui Gon Jinn*